COVID-19 Testing Frequently Asked Questions (as of January 27, 2021)

 What about the in-home test kits?

-- In-home test kits can be purchased or ordered online by searching for COVID-19 home tests.
-Some of the labs require pre-payment while other test centers will bill your insurance company.
-The accuracy of this test depends on how well you follow the instructions for sample collection and returning the sample as directed.
-Results are generally available 3 days after the lab receives the sample in the mail (not after it’s mailed).
+There are other companies that offer in-home sample collection.
+Some of these labs require pre-payment while other test centers will bill your insurance company.
+The accuracy of any in-home test depends on following the instructions for sample collection and returning the sample as directed.
+Results are generally available 3 days after the lab receives the sample in the mail (not after it’s mailed.

-- If you have reason to believe you have been exposed, it is important to follow up with a healthcare provider for further evaluation or to get re-tested.
+If you have reason to believe you have been exposed and your in-home test result is negative, it is important to follow up with a healthcare provider for further evaluation or to get re-tested.

 What about the antibody test?